industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ### PLC Program

 Download the provided [TIA Portal V17 project](/src/LiveTwin_Pump.zap17) into your PLC.
+It was originally compiled for a CPU 1212C FW V4.4, so you may need to adjust the device settings if you're using a different device.
 Once running, the Data Block `GlobalDB_LiveTwin [DB62]` contains two variables of data type `Real`: `pump_speed` is the value that will be used as input for the simulation, and `flow_rate_l_min` is the calculated flow rate in `l/min` that will be written back to the PLC from LiveTwin.

 ### Databus Configuration